Josh Brown (American football)

-Joshua Clell Brown (born April 29, 1979) is a former American football placekicker.
-He was drafted by the Seattle Seahawks in the seventh round of the 2003 NFL Draft.
-He played college football at Nebraska.

-Brown also played for the St. Louis Rams, Cincinnati Bengals and New York Giants.
+Joshua Clell Brown (born April 29, 1979) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the University of Nebraska Cornhuskers.
+Brown was selected by the Seattle Seahawks in the seventh round of the 2003 NFL draft.
+He also played for the St. Louis Rams, Cincinnati Bengals and New York Giants.

-Brown was released by the Giants on October 25, 2016, after it was made public that he had admitted to an abusive relationship with his wife.
+Brown was released by the Giants in 2016, after it was made public that he had admitted to an abusive relationship with his wife.

-Early years
+Early life

 Brown was born in Tulsa, Oklahoma.
 He began his football career after his family moved from Tulsa when he was in eighth-grade and he subsequently attended Foyil High School.

 Professional career

 Seattle Seahawks

-Brown was drafted by the Seattle Seahawks with the 222nd overall pick in the 2003 NFL Draft.
+Brown was selected by the Seattle Seahawks with the 222nd overall pick in the 2003 NFL draft.
 On October 5, 2003, In a game against the Green Bay Packers, Brown kicked a 58-yard field goal, the longest of his career.
 On January 4, 2004, Brown made his postseason debut against the Green Bay Packers and kicked two field goals as well as all three PATs.
 On October 10, 2004, after an injury to Tom Rouen, Brown punted for the first time in his career, a 35-yarder, against the St. Louis Rams.
 On October 17, 2004, Brown kicked a career-high four field goals (33, 40, 28 and 31 yards) against the New England Patriots.
 On October 23, 2005, while playing against the Dallas Cowboys he made two field goals over 50-yards: a 55-yarder and a 50-yarder as time expired to win the game.

 On October 15, 2006, he kicked a 54-yard game-winning field goal while time ran out against the St. Louis Rams to win the game 30–28.
 Although it would have been a 49-yard kick, Seattle was called for an illegal formation penalty.
 Unlike a false start penalty there was no 10-second run-off so Brown still had a chance to kick, albeit from 54-yards out.
 On November 27, 2006, he tied his career best by kicking four field goals in a snowy Monday Night Football game against the Green Bay Packers, with all four field goals made in the first half.
 On December 3, 2006, Brown kicked a 51-yard field goal to win the game against the Denver Broncos, making it his fourth game winning kick in the last minute in the 2006 season.

 On February 22, 2007, the Seattle Seahawks used their franchise tag on Brown.
 On November 18, 2007, Brown made highlights by tackling and nearly stripping the ball from Pro Bowl kick returner Devin Hester of the Chicago Bears during a third-quarter kickoff.
 On January 5, 2008, Brown kicked a 50-yard career-high postseason field goal in the NFC Wild Card Game against the Washington Redskins.